geekmuse/cloud-custodian-docker/README.md

 ### AWS Account - First-Time Setup

 - set up an email to send from in SES in whatever AWS region you'll be deploying into.
-Set the email address as the `mail_from` variable.
+Set the email address as the `mail_from` variable (`terraform/terraform.example.tfvars` file).
 - `$ chmod +x terraform/tf`
 - set `AWS_PROFILE` or `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY` environment variables
 - `cd terraform`